raganwald/raganwald.github.com/index.md

 I have designed and built software for paying customers since the 1990s:

-- <a id="fnref:tableau" role="doc-noteref"/>In the early 90s, I wrote and sold Tableau, classified advertising management for desktop publishers.<sup><a href="#:~:text=I%20was%20a%20one%2Dperson%20ISV%2C%20doing%20everything%20writing%20Tableau’s%20manuals%20to%20marketing%20the%20product%20at%20tradeshows%20(Guy%20Kawasaki%20very%20generously%20posed%20for%20a%20picture%20with%20me%20at%20MacWorld%20Boston)." class="footnote" rel="footnote">5</a></sup>
+- <a id="fnref:tableau" role="doc-noteref"/>In the early 90s, I wrote and sold Tableau, classified advertising management for desktop publishers.<a href="#:~:text=I%20was%20a%20one%2Dperson%20ISV%2C%20doing%20everything%20writing%20Tableau’s%20manuals%20to%20marketing%20the%20product%20at%20tradeshows%20(Guy%20Kawasaki%20very%20generously%20posed%20for%20a%20picture%20with%20me%20at%20MacWorld%20Boston)." class="footnote" rel="footnote">5</a>
 - In 1994, I shipped [nCrypt Light], a message encryption tool for the Apple Newton.
 - In the early 2000s, I was the hands-on Technical Product Manager for [JProbe Threadalyzer], the first tool to perform predictive and actual deadlock and data race detection on Java servers.
 - As Program Manager for the [JProbe Suite], I wrote a little code, such as designing and shipping the suite's first configuration tool.
 - <a id="fnref:mumps" role="doc-noteref"/>In the mid 2000s, I led the web banking team for [ING Direct (USA)][ING], with more than three million active users.
 I personally wrote features such as its first ATM and Café locator.
-I used Enterprise Architectural Patterns for integration with legacy systems and extending their functionality.<sup><a href="#:~:text=Ask%20me%20about%20MUMPS%20and%20JDBC." class="footnote" rel="footnote">6</a></sup>
+I used Enterprise Architectural Patterns for integration with legacy systems and extending their functionality.<a href="#:~:text=Ask%20me%20about%20MUMPS%20and%20JDBC." class="footnote" rel="footnote">6</a>
 - As a member of GitHub's documentation tools and front-end flow teams in the early 2010s, I shipped features such as [rich prose diffs].
 - In 2015, I joined PagerDuty as the Principal Engineer for Applications.
 I was the hands-on lead for the [insights] and [operational review] features, and launched features such as [response mobilizer].
 I created prototypes for features such as [recent changes].